sachadorf1/IAC_Terraform/README.md

 - `terraform destroy` to delete instance you have created

+# Method 1 - Using variables.tf file and main.tf
 ## Create a VPC
 ![](img/AWS_deployment_networking_security.png)

 - delete your customised VPC and resources created inside the VPC